SylwiaGrudkowska/JDemetra-documentation/pages/theory/Tests_Friedman.md

 six and last six points in the series are not computed at this stage of calculation.
 The preliminary estimation of the trend is then used for the calculation of the preliminary estimation of the unmodified Seasonal -- Irregular.

+[^82]: The unmodified Seasonal -- Irregular component corresponds to the
+    Seasonal -- Irregular factors with the extreme values.